-7.3.
+8.3.
 Special Circumstances

-- 1. If particular circumstances, such as unforeseen problems or capabilities of a robot occurs, rules may be modified by the RoboCupJunior Rescue Committee Chair in conjunction with available committee members, even during a tournament.

-- 2. Suppose team captains/mentors do not attend the team meetings to discuss problems, and the resulting rule modifications described at 6.3.1.
+- 1. If particular circumstances, such as unforeseen problems or capabilities of a robot occurs, rules may be modified by the RoboCupJunior Rescue Committee Chair in conjunction with available committee members, even during a tournament. - 2.
+Suppose team captains/mentors do not attend the team meetings to discuss problems, and the resulting rule modifications described at 7.3.1.
 In that case, the organizers will understand that they agreed and were aware of the changes.

-- [1] In previous version this said "30"

-- [2] In previous version this said "20"

-- [3] In previous version this said "10"

-- [4] In previous version this said "of up to 3 cm"

-- [5] In previous version this said "Walls may or may not lead to the starting tile consistently following the leftmost or rightmost wall.
-Walls that lead to the starting tile are called 'linear walls'.
-The walls that do NOT lead to the starting tile are called 'floating walls'"

-- [6] In previous version this said "wall"

-- [7] In previous version this said ", including rectangular, pyramidal, spherical or cylindrical."

-- [8] In previous version this said "30"

-- [9] In previous version this said "tile adjacent to a linear wall (even diagonally), i.e., all victims at the six tiles around a linear wall"

-- [10] In previous version this said "other walls (i.e., floating walls)"

-- [11] In previous version this said "Some of the victims on the floating wall are worth 10 points / 5 points.
-This is because 10 points / 5 points victims are on a tile near a linear wall.
-The color in the figure is for illustration only.
-The field designer must remember this rule when deciding on the location of the black, blue, and silver tiles."

-- [12] In previous version this said "three"

-- [13] In previous version this said "30"

-- [14] In previous version this said "two"

-- [15] In previous version this said "kits"

-- [16] In previous version this said "20"

-- [17] In previous version this said "one"

-- [18] In previous version this said "kit" - [19] In previous version this said "10"
+- [1] In previous version this said "Speed Bumps, Debris, Obstacles, and Stairs" - [2] In previous version this said "2" - [3] In previous version this said "an indicator" - [4] In previous version this said "a set of stairs in either direction" - [5] In previous version this said "set of stairs" - [6] In previous version this said "and then onto the bottom tile on the other side of the stairs without assistance" - [7] In previous version this said "The 'exit bonus' condition is satisfied when the robot returns to the starting tile and stays there for at least 10 seconds to complete the scoring run." - [8] In previous version this said "Engineering Journal" - [9] In previous version this said "Engineering Journal" - [10] In previous version this said "TDP should describe your team's project planning, robot's mechanical and electronics design, your software architecture and solutions and, the applied process on performance evaluation." - [11] In previous version this said "Engineering Journals should demonstrate your best practices in the development process.
+A guide for the Engineering Journal format and rubrics are available on the RoboCupJunior Official website."